-Jack Hanley (JH): Thanks - so I grew up in Washington Heights (Manhattan) and then Central Islip, and Montauk on Long Island.
-I went to College at Harpur College (Binghamton University) with a degree in Native American Studies.
-Later went to Skowhegan in Maine and then University of California at Berkeley where I got an MA and MFA in Studio/Painting.
-Worked with Joan Brown and Elmer Bischoff.
-Then lived in Tuscany, Italy a year and came back and taught painting at University of Rhode Island and University of Texas, Austin, and Princeton University.
-While in Austin I opened a gallery (1987) named Trans Avant-Garde Gallery.
+Jack Hanley (JH): Thanks—so I grew up in Washington Heights (Manhattan), and then, Central Islip and Montauk on Long Island.
+I went to college at Harpur College (Binghamton University) with a degree in Native American Studies, later went to Skowhegan in Maine, and then, University of California at Berkeley where I got an MA and MFA in Studio/Painting.
+I worked with Joan Brown and Elmer Bischoff.
+Then, I lived in Tuscany, Italy for a year and came back and taught painting at the University of Rhode Island and the University of Texas at Austin, and Princeton University.
+While in Austin, I opened a gallery (1987) named Trans Avant-Garde Gallery.
 I think the idea was not to use my name since I still painted myself and showed around.

 DG: You relocated from Texas to San Francisco in 1990.
 What precipitated that move, and specifically to SF?

-JH: I had lived in San Francisco and Marin County since the early 70's working for bands and so on, so I had a lot of connections/friends there and also while I had been at Grad school met a woman and later married her and she was from SF.
-So later after teaching in Austin 84-90 and having two children, my wife lobbied to move back to be near her family.
-I stopped teaching and stopped painting for the most part and just did the gallery downtown SF.
+JH: I had lived in San Francisco and Marin County since the early ‘70s working for bands and so on, so I had a lot of connections and friends there, and also while I had been at grad school, met a woman and later married her and she was from SF.
+So later after teaching in Austin from ‘84-’90, and having two children, my wife lobbied to move back to be near her family.
+I stopped teaching and stopped painting for the most part and just did the gallery in downtown SF.

 DG: Jack Hanley Gallery was instrumental in fostering The Mission School scene.
 How did you first meet and start working with artists like Alicia McCarthy and Chris Johanson?

-JH: So when I first opened up downtown in SF most of the artists from the area that I knew already had galleries.
-I initially showed lots of NY, LA and European artists like John Currin, Zoe Leonard, Raymond Pettibon, Karen Kilimnik, Andrea Zittel, Cathy Opie, Erwin Wurm, Christian Marclay, Christopher Wool, Jack Pierson, Sue Williams, Rirkrit Tiravanija, on and on.
+JH: So when I first opened up downtown in SF, most of the artists from the area that I knew already had galleries.
+I initially showed lots of NY, LA, and European artists like John Currin, Zoe Leonard, Raymond Pettibon, Karen Kilimnik, Andrea Zittel, Catherine Opie, Erwin Wurm, Christian Marclay, Christopher Wool, Jack Pierson, Sue Williams, Rirkrit Tiravanija, on and on.
 Not many painters actually.
-I liked a more ephemeral type work, usually somewhat humorous and since there were few collectors of similar taste I did Art Fairs like Liste in Basel and Chicago Fair, Unfair in Koln, Gramercy Hotel Fair (later called the Armory).
+I liked a more ephemeral-type work, usually somewhat humorous.
+And since there were few collectors of similar taste, I did art fairs like Liste in Basel, EXPO Chicago, Unfair in Cologne, Gramercy International Art Fair (later called The Armory Show).
 One show I did around this time was with Chris Johanson and Scott Hewicker.
-I had met Chris and liked his band, Tina Age 13, and even though I was downtown (at the sketchy end of Grant Avenue and Market Street) these artists started to come around to the gallery and openings.
-I would also spend a lot of time in the Mission District and frequent Adobe Books and Kiki gallery, Four Walls, etc. and various bars.
-Around 1996 I closed my space downtown and took off for around 2 years to ply music and opened a guitar store Flashback Guitars with my brother from LA.
+I had met Chris and liked his band, “Tina, Age 13,” and even though I was downtown (at the sketchy end of Grant Avenue and Market Street) these artists started to come around to the gallery and openings.
+I would also spend a lot of time in the Mission District and frequent Adobe Books and Kiki Gallery, Four Walls Gallery, etc. and various bars.
+Around 1996 I closed my space downtown and took off for around two years to play music and opened a guitar store, Flashback Guitars, with my brother from LA.
 I had co-organized an art fair at the Phoenix Hotel to coincide with the new SFMOMA opening and was getting a divorce and needed to step back from the gallery and do something else.
-So it wasn't until 1998 or 99 that I missed the gallery and decided to set up camp in the Mission on 15th and Valencia, right across from the Projects.
-Haha - a real Project gallery.
+So it wasn't until 1998 or ‘99 that I missed the gallery and decided to set up camp in the Mission on 15th and Valencia, right across from the Projects.
+Haha—a real Project gallery.

 DG: In addition to running the gallery, you are also an artist and musician yourself.
 Can you tell us a bit about your own artistic endeavors and how they dovetail with the gallery?

 It was great to step away.
-I didn't even look at an Art mag.
+I didn't even look at an art mag.
 I was living in Berkeley and set up my living room often as a practice space, aside from the guitar shop that was a bit of a clubhouse.
 When I reopened I was naive about how all the artists had moved on to other spaces, etc. and so it was like starting over.
 I just tried to find people that currently interested me.
-I showed Jim Lambie and Chris Ware (a former student of mine) and Jonathan Monk, Scott Myles, Djordje Ozbolt, Tauba Auerbach, Anne Collier and more SF peeps.
-Chris Johanson, Alicia McCarthy, Harold Fletcher, Xylor Jane, Frank Haines, Shawn Odell and others.
+I showed Jim Lambie and Chris Ware (a former student of mine) and Jonathan Monk, Scott Myles, Djordje Ozbolt, Tauba Auerbach, Anne Collier, and more SF peeps.
+Chris Johanson, Alicia McCarthy, Harold Fletcher, Xylor Jane, Frank Haines, Shaun O’Dell, and others.

 JH: Well when I got divorced around 1996, I thought of moving to NYC for a change of scene, but I had two young children that I would miss too much and couldn't do it.
-I think the possibility though lingered in the back of my head and at some point they were pretty much grown up and it seemed a possibility.
-Also I had taken the second store front in the Mission next to my gallery and then that seemed like it could be somewhere else and I found a space in Chinatown LA that a friend happened to be renting.
+I think the possibility though lingered in the back of my head and at some point, they were pretty much grown up and it seemed a possibility.
+Also, I had taken the second storefront in the Mission next to my gallery and then that seemed like it could be somewhere else and I found a space in Chinatown LA that a friend happened to be renting.
 He gave me three years of cheap rent and that was great fun and turned me on to playing music many nights down there.
-When he jacked the rent up 3x I almost simultaneously heard from a friend in NYC that the ground floor space they had in Tribeca was available and they would give me a deal.
+When he jacked the rent up three times I almost simultaneously heard from a friend in NYC that the ground floor space they had in Tribeca was available and they would give me a deal.
 So it seemed a good time to try it.
 I had thought I would keep SF and develop NY for a bit but it was hard to show artists in SF because I had a space in NYC and their NYC galleries didn't like the idea.
 I seemed a threat more, I'm guessing.
 Seemed weird since with the internet people could shop/compare prices worldwide.
-Anyway, the flying also was too much and so I sold my house in Berkeley (2008 the wrong time) and decided to do only NY.
+Anyway, the flying also was too much and so I sold my house in Berkeley (2008, the wrong time) and decided to do only NY.
 I love NY and it is more competitive but there are lots of great people doing all kinds of different things.
 I think the rents are way higher in NYC than SF.
-Perhaps the housing rents are comparable but the cost of my space is almost 10x what I paid in SF.
+Perhaps the housing rents are comparable but the cost of my space is almost ten times what I paid in SF.
 So considering I mostly enjoy showing emerging artists, it is not an easy ride to cover the rent.
 But I still enjoy the LES a lot and play music in the basement of CANADA Gallery, my neighbors.
 So I have a bit of the same type scene I did in the Bay Area.
-I live in Redhook Brooklyn and have a farmhouse upstate and get my garden fix and green.
+I live in Red Hook, Brooklyn and have a farmhouse upstate, where I get my fix of gardening and greenery.

-JH: I would say I like working with people that do things that I don't quite understand but feel there is something unusual, idiosyncratic, often a humor is involved.
-And I like to then have 4-5 weeks to live with it and delve deeper into their world.
-Sometimes it keeps going for many years and shows and sometimes it is a one show project.
-I often find artists from other artists and also from music and jamming with different people.
+JH: I would say that I like working with people that do things that I don't quite understand, but feel there is something unusual, idiosyncratic, often humor is involved.
+And I like to then have four to five weeks to live with it and delve deeper into their world.
+Sometimes it keeps going for many years and shows and sometimes it is a one-show project.
+I often find artists from other artists, and also from music and jamming with different people.
 Seems like many of the artists I have shown have a strong music background.